 Why stress affects weight

 Your appetite, weight and energy level are all largely controlled by your blood sugar balance.
-If your blood sugar rises too high, perhaps as a consequence of eating or drinking too many fast-releasing carbohydrates in a meal or snack, the excess is converted into fat.
+If your blood sugar rises too high, perhaps as a consequence of eating or drinking too many fast-releasing carbohydrates in a meal or snack, the excess is converted into There are many different types of fats; polyunsaturated, monounsaturated, hydrogenated, saturated and trans fat.
+The body requires good fats (polyunsaturated and monounsaturated) in order to….
 Your blood sugar then dips, which triggers hunger.

 Low blood sugar is perceived as a stress by the body, because without a sufficient supply of glucose – our primary fuel – we cannot function and our brain cannot work properly.
-So, we produce the stress hormone cortisol to activate the release of glucose stored in our liver and muscles.
-If these stores are used up, cortisol can also prompt the liver to convert fat – and, when necessary, protein – into sugar for fuel in a process calledgluconeogenesis.
+So, we produce the stress hormone Cortisol has been nicknamed ‘the stress hormone’ as it is released in higher levels during the body’s flight or fight response to stress.
+Levels of… to activate the release of glucose stored in our liver and muscles.
+If these stores are used up, cortisol can also prompt the liver to convert fat – and, when necessary, Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of… – into sugar for fuel in a process calledgluconeogenesis.

 If an imbalance in blood sugar persists – and your life provides plenty of opportunities to trigger the stress response still further – your body understandably thinks you are in the midst of an emergency situation.
 So, to ensure you are ready to tackle these frequent perceived ‘fight or flight’ scenarios, cortisol stockpiles sources of fuel and locates them around your middle, close to where it can call upon your liver to convert them to sugar when required.